Moroccan mafia: Political reactions

-— Response from Dutch Prime Minister Mark Rutte to Geert Wilders, September 19, 2019 in the national parliament of the Netherlands.
+— Response from Dutch Prime Minister Mark Rutte to Geert Wilders on 19 September 2019 in the national parliament of the Netherlands.

 I have a lot of people who come to my house to complain, telling me that they see a lot of Moroccans hanging out in the alleys with bulletproof vests under their jackets.
 They are undoubtedly men who have relations with the Moroccan mafia.
 Death threats should not be taken into account.
 It won't change anything.
 These men can appear at any time and shoot you.
 It is inevitable.

 — Jos Van Gennip, Minister of Foreign Affairs, after the assassination of Reduan Bakkali.

 Of course, the Netherlands is not on the same level as Mexico yet.
 We do not have 14.400 assassinations.
-But if you look at the infrastructure, the amount of money raised by organized crime, and the black market, then yes, we are becoming a narco-state.
+But if you look at the infrastructure, the amount of money raised by organised crime, and the black market, then yes, we are becoming a narco-state.

 — Joan Struijs, president of the largest police union in the Netherlands, after the assassination of Derk Wiersum.

 John van den Heuvel was targeted by Ridouan Taghi for exposing his organisation on television.

 Journalist and crime reporter John van den Heuvel was targeted by the Moroccan mafia after he made numerous statements about the workings of their criminal activities.
 In June 2018, the headquarter of the Dutch newspaper Panorama was attacked by a rocket launcher after they published articles on the Moroccan mafia.
 Shortly afterwards, the headquarter of another Dutch news-outlet De Telegraaf was attacked by a car, which was rammed into the office and set on fire afterwards.
 John van den Heuvel, who worked for De Telegraaf in the past, delivered his personal opinion on Dutch television by evoking the name of the criminal who was allegedly responsible:

 Ridouan Taghi is the most wanted criminal in the Netherlands.
 Every time we say or write something about him, there are consequences, attacks and threats.
 When you are a journalist who writes about him, you take risks of getting murdered.

-— John van den Heuvel, June 26, 2018 after the attack on De Telegraaf's head office.
+— John van den Heuvel on 26 June 2018 after the attack on De Telegraaf's head office.